code-lucidal58/go_lang_basics/concurrency.md

 The routines spawned by user are called **child routines**.
 Main routines controls the time when the program exits.
 It does NOT take into account the half executed child routines.
 This means that, once the code inside `main` function is complete, the program exits.
+Note that values should not passed by reference between go rountines, especially when both are working on the same variable.

 ## Channels
 Channels are used to establish communication between routines, main and child, both.
 It can be used to share messages